PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 sumdiv | X | °° | X |
 Simulated | ° | X | X |

-° *in asreml-R version 3.0 it is not possible to extract the required estimated matrices* °° *not yet possible to obtain BLUEs in sommer package*
+° *in asreml-R version 3.0 it is not possible to extract the required estimated matrices*  <br \>
+°° *not yet possible to obtain BLUEs in sommer package*